Squatters, Trespassers, and Holdover Tenants

 What is the difference between a squatter, a trespasser, and a holdover tenant?

 How are they treated differently under the law?
-What is adverse possession?
+What is adverse possession law?
 How does the landlord protect themselves within the confines of the law?
 A squatter occupies a property without legal permission or right, often by possessing an abandoned or unused property.
 Conversely, a trespasser is someone who unlawfully enters or remains on another person's property without permission.

 Landlords face a potential threat from squatters and trespassers.
 Still, they can protect themselves by taking proactive measures such as securing their properties, monitoring and maintaining them regularly, promptly addressing any unauthorized occupants, and enforcing lease agreements or property rights.
 Additionally, landlords can seek legal assistance to evict squatters or trespassers through the appropriate legal channels, such as by filing eviction lawsuits or trespassing complaints with the authorities.